aspose-slides/Aspose.Slides-API-References/english/php-java/paragraphcollection/exporttohtml/_index.md

 url: /php-java/paragraphcollection/exporttohtml/
 ---

-## exportToHtml(int firstParagraphIndex, int paragraphsCount, TextToHtmlConversionOptions options)  method
+## exportToHtml(int firstParagraphIndex, int paragraphsCount, [../../TextToHtmlConversionOptions]TextToHtmlConversionOptions options)  method

  Converts specifying paragraphs to the HTML and returns it as String object.